Mayoral elections in Fort Wayne, Indiana

 Elections are held in Fort Wayne, Indiana to elect the city's mayor.
 Currently, such elections are regularly scheduled to be held every four years, in the year immediately preceding that of United States presidential elections.

 Elections before 1987

 1987

 The 1987 Fort Wayne mayoral election was held on November 3, 1987, to elect the mayor of Fort Wayne, Indiana, United States.
 It saw the election of Republican Paul Helmke, who unseated Democratic incumbent Winfield Moses.

 1991

 The 1991 Fort Wayne mayoral election was held on November 5, 1991, to elect the mayor of Fort Wayne, Indiana, United States.
 It saw the reelection of Republican incumbent Paul Helmke.

 1995

 The 1995 Fort Wayne mayoral election was held on November 7, 1995, to elect the mayor of Fort Wayne, Indiana, United States.
 It saw the reelection of Republican incumbent Paul Helmke.
-As of 2023, this is the last time a Republican has won a Fort Wayne mayoral election.
+As of 2023, this is the last time a Republican was elected Mayor of Fort Wayne.